 Portugal is my favorite country.
-It was love at first sight or, shall we say, after the first cup of coffee.
+To begin with, it was love at first sight or, shall we say, after the first cup of coffee.

 You see, after becoming too familiar with Spanish rare and less-than-perfect rest areas, entering Southern Portugal was a relief.
 The very first Área de Serviço had an excellent (and much needed) strong coffee which was served in a cute tiny cup with a saucer.
 How cool is that!
-This was the art of making the first impression in action.
+In other words, this was the art of making the first impression in action.

 Like the perfect dish, Portugal has the magic mix of ingredients that makes it irresistible.
-Hospitable unassuming people, fascinating, albeit controversial at times, history, rich and intricate culture, yummy food and great wines.
-It is the land that would make any aspiring photographer swoon and go into overdrive.
+Hospitable unassuming people.
+Fascinating, albeit controversial at times, history.
+Rich and intricate culture.
+Yummy food and great wines.
+Above all, it is the land that would make any aspiring photographer swoon and go into overdrive.
 It is also surprisingly affordable.
-Thus, Portugal is the ideal country for slow travel.
+In brief, Portugal is the ideal country for slow travel.

 I was clueless about how things worked in Portugal when we came there.
-I appreciated any help and advice I could get from locals but also turned every digital stone so to speak in search of any relevant information.
-I ended up with a list of online resources that helped me survive and enjoy the country.
-I am sharing it with you hoping that it would allow you to save precious time.
+Back then, I wish I could have some kind of guide for quick reference.
+I appreciated any help and advice I could get from locals.
+I also turned every digital stone so to speak in search of any relevant information.
+Ultimately, I ended up with a list of Portugal travel resources.
+It helped us survive and enjoy the country.
+Today, I am sharing it with you hoping that it would allow you to save precious time.

-It is important to note that this list is not about what to see and do in Lisbon or Portugal.
-This is not a visitor guide.
+In truth, this Portugal Travel Resources list is not about what to see and do in Lisbon or Portugal.
+Indeed, this is not a visitor guide.
 You need to look somewhere else for this kind of recommendations.
 There are plenty of websites and blogs offering this information.
-That said, there is a small section where I provide links to local tourism authorities websites.
+That said, Portugal Travel Resources includes a small section where I provide links to local tourism authorities websites.

 Since we stayed near Lisbon, the majority of links are about the capital area.
-The list is a work in progress.
-If you have a useful resource that is missing, send it my way.
+The Portugal Travel Resources is a work in progress.
+If you have a useful link that is missing, send it my way.
 I’ll be happy to review and add it to the appropriate section (or create a new one).

 - Life in Portugal: Online Resources (from Gail At Large) – resources for foreigners living in Portugal – tons of links covering all topics